|

 structures found in languages today.

-qualitatively distinct from them”.
-For Tattersall and many
+a new concept, qualitatively distinct from them”.
+For Tattersall

-other scientists, the mechanism that gave rise to language involved
+and many other scientists, the mechanism that gave rise to language

-the relatively sudden combination of pre-existing elements that
+involved the relatively sudden combination of pre-existing elements

-had not been selected specifically to produce this attribute but
+that had not been selected specifically to produce this attribute

-that, together, made it possible.
-Such a mechanism is thought to
+but that, together, made it possible.
+Such a mechanism is thought

 paleontologist Stephen Jay Gould calls it exaptation,